apache/pulsar/site2/docs/security-tls-transport.md

 ## Broker Configuration

-To configure a Pulsar [broker](reference-terminology.md#broker) to use TLS transport encryption, you'll need to make some changes to `broker.conf`, which locates in the `conf` directory of your [Pulsar installation](getting-started-standalone.md).
+To configure a Pulsar [broker](reference-terminology.md#broker) to use TLS transport encryption, you need to make some changes to `broker.conf`, which locates in the `conf` directory of your [Pulsar installation](getting-started-standalone.md).

 Add these values to the configuration file (substituting the appropriate certificate paths where necessary):